Verilator Visual Simulator Architecture

 The simulation system is architected in three distinct layers, each with clearly defined responsibilities and interfaces.
 At the foundation lies the Hardware Layer, containing the actual Verilog RTL modules being simulated.
 This includes the text editor/messenger application logic, VGA driver modules that generate sync signals and pixel data, PS/2 driver modules that decode keyboard scan codes, and peripheral memory components like font ROMs and scancode lookup tables.
 These modules are written in synthesizable Verilog and are identical to what would be deployed on physical FPGA hardware, ensuring that simulation results accurately predict real-world behavior.

-The middle Testbench Layer provides stimulus generation and signal routing between C++ and Verilog domains.
-This layer is implemented as a special top-level Verilog module (e.g., tbDualMessengerVerilator) that instantiates the hardware modules and exposes critical control and observation ports to Verilator.
-The testbench handles several key responsibilities: it declares input ports (clock50MHz, resetn, scan_code_A/B, key_action_A/B) that accept stimulus from C++ code; it instantiates PS/2 keyboard simulator modules (ps2KeyboardVerilator) that convert byte-level scan codes into realistic serial PS/2 clock and data waveforms; it connects communication signals between multiple board instances, emulating inter-FPGA GPIO or serial links; and it exposes output observation ports (red_A, green_A, blue_A, hSync_A, vSync_A, visible_A, xOrd_A, yOrd_A) that allow C++ code to capture VGA signals in real-time.
+The middle Testbench Layer provides stimulus generation and signal routing between C++ and Verilog.
+This layer is implemented as a special top-level Verilog module (e.g., tbDualMessengerVerilator) that instantiates the hardware modules and exposes control and observation ports to Verilator.
+The testbench handles several responsibilities: it declares input ports (clock50MHz, resetn, scan_code_A/B, key_action_A/B) that accept stimulus from C++ code; it instantiates PS/2 keyboard simulator modules (ps2KeyboardVerilator) that convert byte-level scan codes into realistic serial PS/2 clock and data waveforms; it connects communication signals between multiple board instances, emulating inter-FPGA GPIO or serial links; and it exposes output observation ports (red_A, green_A, blue_A, hSync_A, vSync_A, visible_A, xOrd_A, yOrd_A) that allow C++ code to capture VGA signals in real-time.

 module tbDualMessengerVerilator(